Frequently Asked Questions About In-Home Senior Care Services

 Is home health care cheaper than a nursing home?

-Home care is cheaper than a nursing home by a wide margin, as the average nursing home costs $70,000 per year.
+For those not requiring 24/7 care, home care can be cheaper than a nursing home by a wide margin, as the average nursing home costs $108,405 per year*.

 How do I choose a home care provider?